 A range of food and drink options will be available to all festival-goers.
 Like 2017, we will have an International Eat Street and a wide selection of WA gourmet food and wine that will be available at the Urban Providore .
 We also have a licensed area, where you can enjoy a beverage and watch your favourite band at the same time!

 Valid ID, cash, comfy shoes, food permitted but no eskies, sealed water bottles and warm clothes.

 Alcohol and illicit substances, unsealed drink containers, anything that could be used as a weapon, glass bottles, chairs, crates, animals (guide and service dogs are permitted), professional cameras (with detachable lenses), video and tape recorders.
 Small digital cameras/mobile phones are ok.

 What parking is available?

 Refer to the CPP parking app which features real-time bay availability at most CPP car parks in the area, along with alerts for news and road closures: http://cityofperthparking.com.au/mobile-app

 What sort of ACROD access does Elizabeth Quay have?

 Elizabeth Quay is a wheelchair friendly designed site.
 Permanent ACROD toilets are located near V Burger (off Geoffrey Bolton Avenue near the William Street entry gate) and temporary ACROD toilets will be installed within the SOTA site.
-Please note there are no designated ACROD viewing platforms or areas available within the SOTA site.
+There will also be a designated ACROD viewing platform available within the SOTA site.